gilestrolab/snail_back_pack/protocols/heart_monitor.md

     1. Turn the circuit ON.
     1. Wait for the circuit to be in a stationary state.
     1. Read the PT value.
-    1. We increment the accumulator by the obtain value.
+    1. We increment the accumulator by the obtained value.
     1. We immediately turn the circuit OFF.
     1. We sleep for the delay `dt`.
+We use `delayMilliseconds()` only if number of microseconds is lower than 16383 since higher values are not accurate.
-3. When the above loop completes, we can send the value of the accumulator to the serial port in order to use it from a connected computer.
+3. When the above loop completes, we can divide accumulator by the number of samples and send the value to the serial port in order to use it from a connected computer.

 Python Code Complementary